-From the first days of the curriculum, and at regular intervals throughout a learner's trajectory, a suite of progress assessments enable students and their faculty to verify learners' achievement of competence and readiness to advance through the curriculum.
-Progress testing is a longitudinal competency assessment that facilitates adult lifelong learning.
-In essence, the College of Human Medicine's progress suite of assessments is the graduation test for the M.D. degree.
+From the first days of the curriculum, and at regular intervals throughout the curriculum, a suite of progress assessments enable students and their faculty to verify learners' achievement of competence and readiness to advance.
+Progress testing is a longitudinal competency assessment that facilitates adult lifelong learning and represents the College of Human Medicine's graduation test for the M.D. degree.
 Students take the progress suite assessment and move through the curriculum as they demonstrate competency.
-With some slight variation for licensure preparation, every offering of the progress suite of assessments is equivalent and students are evaluated on the assessments many times in their College of Human Medicine career.
+With some slight variation for licensure preparation, every offering of the progress suite of assessments is equivalent and students are evaluated on these end-competency assessments many times in their College of Human Medicine career.

 Pragmatism as an educational philosophical stance requires assessing thought, action and their interaction.
 The curriculum utilizes a group of assessments that include the nationally-normed multiple choice examinations associated with a professional education but do not stop at the determination of simply what our learners "know."
 A core assessment is the Progress Clinical Skills Examination of actual performance with standardized patients.
-Other assessments in the suite include a multi-source rating by their faculty, peers, health care team members and actual patients which will indicate what our College of Human Medicine students "do."
+Other assessments in the suite include a multi-source rating by their faculty, peers, health care team members and actual patients which indicates what our College of Human Medicine students "do."
 Portfolios of evidence containing essays, multimedia, reflections, scholarly products and projects are regularly reviewed by faculty to assure that acquisition of the necessary knowledge, skills and attitudes is taking place, and that learners can receive anticipatory guidance to achieve not only competence, but excellence.
-Ongoing data flow from these multiple types of assessments assure students, faculty, staff, and administration are engaging in continuous quality improvement.
-Students with particular strengths, such as a strong basic science or clinical background, and weaknesses, such as a time away from formal schooling or an atypical college major, are guided to focus on particular areas of challenge and opportunity.
+Ongoing data flow from these multiple types of assessments assures that students, faculty, staff, and administration are engaging in continuous quality improvement.
+Students are guided to focus on particular areas of challenge and opportunity.